Travel.State.Gov > International Parental Child Abduction > Country Information > Greenland International Parental Child Abduction Information

 Fax: +(45) 3538-9616

-For information concerning travel to Denmark, including information about the location of the U.S. Embassy, the Smart Traveler Enrollment Program, entry/exit requirements, safety and security, crime, medical facilities and health information, traffic safety, road conditions and aviation safety, please see country-specific information for Denmark.
+For information concerning travel to the Kingdom of Denmark, including information about the location of the U.S. Embassy, the Smart Traveler Enrollment Program, entry/exit requirements, safety and security, crime, medical facilities and health information, traffic safety, road conditions and aviation safety, please see country-specific information for the Kingdom of Denmark Denmark.

 The U.S. Department of State reports statistics and compliance information for individual countries in the Annual Report on International Child Abduction.
 The report is located here.